LiamWoodRoberts/GalaxyWebApp/README.md

 1. Create a folder to house application

-2. Download repo with:
+2. cd into created folder and download repo with:

 - <code> git clone https://github.com/LiamWoodRoberts/GalaxyWebApp.git </code>

-3. Update folder_path variable in model_params.py with absolute path to folder.
+3. Update folder_path variable in model_params.py with absolute path to created folder.